A Nadel vanishing theorem for metrics with minimal singularities on big line bundles

 \subsection{Singular Metrics and the Nadel Vanishing Theorem}

 Throughout this subsection, let $X$ be a compact complex manifold and $F$ be a line bundle on $X$.
-First we recall the definitions and properties of singular metrics and their multiplier ideal sheaves.
+First we recall the definition and properties of singular metrics and their multiplier ideal sheaves.